The Business Guide to Multi-Factor Authentication

 Hardware Token Authentication

-Hardware token uses a separate hardware device for authentication purpose which make it one of the most secure methods as long as the key is in the owner’s possession.
+Hardware token uses a separate hardware device for authentication purpose, making it one of the most secure methods as long as the key is in the owner’s possession.
 This method is expensive but also cost-effective when it comes to providing your high-value consumers with dongles for free.
 Adoption of hardware tokens is increasing, and it is preferred for banking, insurance, and investment clients.

 Software Token Authentication